-Amorphous materials themselves are nothing new.
-Man has been making glasses (mainly silica) for centuries, however, it has been only in recent years that "glass science" has emerged as a field of study in its own right.
-The advances that have been made in the physics and chemistry of these materials have been very appreciated within the research community.
-Glassy alloys of chalcogen elements were the initial object of study because of their interesting semiconducting properties [1] and more recent importance in optical recording [2].
+Knowledge of amorphous solids is one of the most active fields of research in the physics of condensed matter today [1].
+The great interest in these materials is largely due to their ever-increasing applications in modern technology.
+Their possibilities in the immediate future are huge based on characteristic properties such as electronic-excitation phenomena, chemical reactivity and inertia and superconductivity.
+Therefore, the advances that have been made in physics and chemistry of the quoted materials during the last 30 years of the twentieth century have been very appreciated within the research community.
+In this respect, the glassy alloys of chalcogen elements were the initial object of study because of their interesting semiconducting properties and more recent importance in optical recording [2].
 In addition, the last decades have seen a strong theoretical and practical interest in the application of non-isothermal experimental analysis techniques to the study of phase transformations.
 The non-isothermal techniques have become particularly prevalent for determination of the thermal stability of amorphous alloys and in the investigation of the processes of nucleation and growth that occur during transformation of the metastable phases in a glassy alloy as it is heated in a differential scanning calorimeter (DSC).